Partners statue of Walt Disney holding Mickey Mouse's hand in front of Cinderella Castle at Disneyland

 The mystery surrounding Disney’s end-of-life wishes does get one thinking about their own preferences.
 How private are you regarding your own wishes?
 Would you want to be cremated, buried, or even cryonically preserved?
 Would you want the world to know, or would you want your decisions to be kept private?

 Is there a question here we didn’t answer?
-Browse more topics in our learn center or chat with a live member support representative!
+Browse more topics in our learn center, visit our Frequently Asked Questions (FAQ) page, or chat with our member support!

 Trust & Will is an online service providing legal forms and information.
 We are not a law firm and we do not provide legal advice.